The Shadow over Innsmouth: Plot

-After exploring the town to find unusual architecture and an area of fisherman who exhibit advanced symptoms of the odd Innsmouth degradation, the narrator happens upon the fully human Zadok.
-He lures Zadok to a private area with a bottle of whiskey and only after some time gets Zadok to open up.
-Eventually after the bottle has been drained Zadok explains what he knows of the town's history.
+After exploring the town to find unusual architecture and fisherman who exhibit advanced symptoms of the Innsmouth degradation, the narrator lures Zadok to the seafront with a bottle of whiskey.
+Zadok explains what he knows of the town's history.
 While trading in the Caroline Islands Obed Marsh discovered a Kanak tribe in Pohnpei who offered human sacrifices to a race of immortal fish-like humanoids known as the Deep Ones.
-The Kanak also bred with Deep Ones, producing hybrid offspring which have the appearance of normal humans in childhood and early adulthood but eventually slowly transform into Deep Ones themselves and leave the surface to live in ancient undersea cities for eternity.
+The Kanak also bred with Deep Ones, producing hybrid offspring which have the appearance of normal humans in childhood but eventually slowly transform into Deep Ones themselves and leave the surface to live in ancient undersea cities for eternity.
 When hard times fell on Innsmouth, Marsh's cult performed similar sacrifices to the Deep Ones in exchange for wealth in the form of large fish hauls and unique jewelry.
 When Marsh and his followers were eventually arrested, the Deep Ones retaliated by attacking the town and killing more than half of its population.

 The survivors were left with no other choice than to join the cult and continue Marsh's practices.
 Male and female inhabitants were forced to breed with the Deep Ones, producing hybrids who upon maturing permanently migrate underwater to live in the city of Y'ha-nthlei, located underneath Devil Reef.
-The town is now dominated by Marsh's grandson Barnabas, who is almost fully transformed into a Deep One.
-Zadok explains that these ocean-dwellers have designs on the surface world and have been planning the use of "shoggoths", semi-intelligent protoplasmic entities, to conquer or transform it.
-As their discussion reaches its conclusion, Zadok sees strange waves approaching the dock and tells the narrator that they have been seen, urging him to leave town immediately.
+The town is dominated by Marsh's grandson Barnabas, who is almost fully transformed into a Deep One.
+Zadok explains that these ocean-dwellers have designs on the surface world and have been planning the use of shoggoths, semi-intelligent protoplasmic entities, to conquer or transform it.
+Zadok sees strange waves approaching the dock and tells the narrator that they have been seen, urging him to leave town immediately.
 The narrator is unnerved, but ultimately dismisses the story.
-Once he leaves, Zadok disappears and is never seen again.